uwmadison-chm/quickshort/README.md

 # quickshort
 A shortener made for hand-typed URLs, from flyers and handouts for human subjects studies.
 Small, simple, does not require a database — shortened URLs and logs are stored in text files.
 Requires python 3.7 or higher.

 Removes any non-alphanumeric characters from incoming URLs, and changes everything to lower case.
+Merges URL parameters — see Examples below.

-or logging, quickshort stores hit counts both as a single number and individual entries.
+For logging, quickshort stores hit counts both as a single number and individual entries.
+Hit counts and logs can optionally be given HTTP endpoints.

 A demo of this project is [available on Glitch](https://glitch.com/edit/#!/quickshort-demo).